ubergrape/pyspotlight/README.rst

     pip install -r requirements.txt

-and it will install all packages from that file.
+and it will install all package dependencies listed in that file.

 .. _`Python PackageIndex`: http://pypi.python.org/
 .. _`the recommended`: http://stackoverflow.com/questions/3220404/why-use-pip-over-easy-install